jharry99/Gaussian-Mixture-Model/README.md

 ## Running the Code
 You only need three things:

 (1) A Python installation/environment

-(2) The requirements.txt file
+(2) The 'requirements.txt' file

-(3) The actual GaussianMixtureModel.py script
+(3) The actual 'GaussianMixtureModel.py' script

 After installing the prerequisites, you can directly run the Python file in your preferred IDE.